 Bwindi hosts at least 220 butterfly species including 8 Albertine rift endemics.
 Three butterflies occur only in Bwindi including the Cream- banded swallowtail (Papilio leucotaenia), Graphium gudenusi and Charaxes fournierae.
 The threatened African giant swallowtail (Papilio antimachus) is also found in Bwindi.

-Many of the bird watching tours at bwindi forest are at the Buhoma area along the forest margins and on village paths or in the Ruhija section where forest birding and swamp birding take place with knowledgeable local guides.
+Many of the bird watching tours at Bwindi forest are at the Buhoma area along the forest margins and on village paths or in the Ruhija sector where forest birding and swamp birding take place with knowledgeable local guides.
 The gem for forest birding at Ruhija is at the Mubwindi swamp where some rare Albertine endemics and lifers can be observed in their national habitats.

 Buhoma